 We advocate for the rights of people to live without stigma and discrimination and promote civil rights, community integration, health care, affordable housing and employment for all.

 At the core of all Pathways Vermont’s services and operations is a values-based philosophy that includes:

 - Peer Support

 - Respect, Warmth and Compassion

-Pathways Vermont was initially founded in 2009 with funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) to implement Housing First services in Vermont.
+Pathways Vermont was initially founded in 2009 with funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) to implement a Housing First program – the first of its kind in a rural setting.
 Housing First asserts that housing is a basic human right and provides a model for supporting individuals with long histories of homelessness and multiple disabilities access and maintain permanent housing through long -term mental health services and psychosocial support.

-Our experiences working with vulnerable Vermonters made us aware of unmet community needs, prompting Pathways to develop of a number of community mental health initiatives.
-Two of these programs, the Vermont Support Line and the Community Center, provide immediate access to non-judgmental, compassionate support for Vermonters who have experienced trauma and mental health crisis.
-Our most recent initiative, Soteria, provides residential, adaptive support for individuals experiencing their first mental health crisis, hopefully preventing the need for hospitalization.
+Our experience working with vulnerable Vermonters made us aware of other unmet community needs, prompting Pathways Vermont to develop of a number of community mental health initiatives.
+Two of these programs, the Pathways Vermont Support Line and the Pathways Vermont Community Center provide immediate access to non-judgmental, compassionate support for Vermonters who have experienced trauma and mental health crisis.
+Our fifth and most recent program, Pathways Vermont Soteria House, provides residential, adaptive support for individuals experiencing their first mental health crisis, hopefully preventing the need for hospitalization.

-In May 2014 Pathways was awarded designation as a Specialized Services Agency (SSA) by the Department of Mental Health, the first such designation awarded to a mental health organization since the 1980s.
-This action solidifies our organization’s sustainability for the future and formalizes its inclusion in the system of care.
-More importantly, this decision speaks to the true originality of our programming and the need it meets in the state of Vermont.
+In May 2014 Pathways Vermont was awarded designation as a Specialized Services Agency by the Department of Mental Health, the first such designation awarded to a mental health organization in Vermont since the 1980s.
+This action solidified our organization’s sustainability for the future and formalized its inclusion in the Vermont system of care.
+More importantly, this decision spoke to the true originality of our programming and the need it meets in the state of Vermont.